How to find the solution to an equation - ISEE Upper Level Quantitative Reasoning

 :

-, replacing the two question marks with integers whose product is
+, replacing the question marks with two integers with product

 .
 These integers are